corriedotdev/corrie.dev/_posts/2025-10-10-discovering-vertex-animation-texture-accident.md

 Back in my research I explored how 3D LiDAR and depth data could be stored and replayed using image formats, specifically **EXR**.
 The idea was simple: treat each pixel as a vector in space.

 3D LiDAR recordings offer a degree of anonymity — the raw points of data themselves don’t reveal a person until processed into world space.
-By storing these points as **bitmap-based EXR images**, playback could be achieved directly in game engines like Unity or Unreal, rather than relying on proprietary point cloud players.
+By storing these points as **bitmap-based EXR images**, playback could be achieved directly in game engines like Unity or Unreal, rather than relying on proprietary point cloud players whilst never being able to visually identify a person.

 Each pixel encoded **XYZ positions** into **RGB channels**, creating a lightweight serialisation format for 3D space.
 A 16-bit or 32-bit EXR maintained precision while staying lossless.
 During playback, these images were deserialized and rendered through a custom **particle system** using VFX graph, reconstructing the original point cloud in real time.